Most Popular Reads

 Consumer decision making isn’t always driven by price or quality.
 In fact, many consumers choose brands aligned with a lifestyle that resonates with them.
 For example, when you buy a Mercedes Benz, you’re not just buying a car, you’re buying into an image and a lifestyle of affluence.

-While we could write a dissertation on branding and customer personas, all you need to know for Instagram is the networks visual nature makes it easy to share images that align with a lifestyle your brand represents.
+While we could write a dissertation on branding and customer personas, all you need to know for Instagram is that the network’s visual nature makes it easy to share images that align with a lifestyle your brand represents.
 To do this, think of the type of personality your store appeals to and create photos that match.
 If that sounds like a lot of work, consider crowdsourcing content by reposting your customers’ images.
+These tactics will help to build brand affinity.

 REI, a major retailer that sells camping gear, uses their Instagram feed to share customer photos of outdoor adventures.
 Not only does this help create a bond with the customer through shared interests, but it also showcases products in real life, the way people use them.
 Customers also feel good because their favorite brand shared their photo.